-Sex is an instinct and is a basic pillar of a happy couple life.
+Sex is an instinct and is a basic pillar of happy couple life.
 Sex is not only associated with a physical, mental, or emotional need of the body, a sexual relationship is also a base of a new life in your home.

 It is obvious that at after a certain stage of life that you are no longer desire children.
 At this stage, there are various methods of contraception available on the market.
 Among various timely contraceptive methods, a permanent male sterilization method known as a vasectomy is available.